neutrons/Shiver/docs/source/usage.rst

 built as a python package and can be used either as a standalone application or as a package imported in Mantid workbench.

-In the Main tab, the user can load Nexus files to create histrograms.
-Additional parameters are set to in the main and generate tab to alter and plot the data.

 .. note::
     `Github Shiver Repository <https://github.com/neutrons/Shiver>`_